-Welcome to Our Forests, Wildlife Preserves, Nature Parks and More
+Welcome to Our Forests, Wildlife Preserves & Nature Parks

 With 727 square miles to explore, the vastness of the Oregon’s Tualatin Valley, especially when venturing beyond Portland and other urban cities, offers innumerable options for outdoor adventure and activities.
 Pristine, rural wetlands, nature parks, wildlife refuges, verdant forests, tranquil waters and open fields, perfect spots for hiking, cycling, paddle trips, fishing, wildlife watching and other outdoor pursuits.

 It’s easy to get excited about the more than 100 different species that are found here, from the perennial abundance of Mallard ducks to the rare seasonal sightings of the Snow Goose.